unslothai/hyperlearn/README.md

 *HyperLearn is what drives Umbra's AI engines.
 It is open source to everyone, everywhere, and we hope humanity can rise to the stars.*

+[Notice - I will be updating the package monthly or bi-weekly due to other commitments]

 ---

 <a href="github.com/danielhanchen/hyperlearn/"><img src="Images/HyperLearn_Logo.png" alt="drawing" width="300"/></a>